rulixiang/afa/README.md

 Download the pre-trained weights from the official [SegFormer](https://github.com/NVlabs/SegFormer) implementation and move them to `pretrained/`.

+### [Optional] Build python extension module

+To use the regularized loss, you need to download and compile the python extension, which is provied [here](https://github.com/meng-tang/rloss/tree/master/pytorch#build-python-extension-module).
+This module is not necessary and only brings subtle improvement to the final performance on VOC according to the ablation.

 ### Train
 To start training, just run the scripts under `launch/`.
 ```bash